-Activity Area Location Description of changes Visual catchment Visibility Visual effect escarpment (Advance Terrace) at a distance of over 1km and Tobins Track.
-Sports Courts and Gardens Eastern New McDonnell Road Views extend from McDonnell Road into the wider HRZ.
-Minor landform shaping and low planting within the LAMA along the eastern boundary of this activity area will assist with the visual integration and framing of the area without curtailing the long-distance views into the elevated part of the site.
-Low - subject to avoiding larger scale or higher structures in this area Golf Training Facility Central New / replacing existing AA1 in this general location Arrowtown escarpment Limited potential glimpses from elevated viewpoints on the northern Arrowtown escarpment at most.
+Activity Area Location Description of changes Visual catchment Visibility Visual effect to glimpses from long- distance viewpoints, such as the southern Arrowtown escarpment (Advance Terrace) at a distance of over 1km and Tobins Track.
+Sports Courts and Gardens Eastern New McDonnell Road Views extend from McDonnell Road into the wider THRZ.
+Minor landform shaping and low planting within the LAMA along the eastern boundary of this activity area will assist with the visual integration and framing of the area without curtailing the long-distance views into the elevated part of the site, as will the setback from McDonnell Road (approximately 80m) and the location of McDonnell Road around 1m below the Activity Area.
+Low - small-scale buildings will be mitigated through planting and the low level of site coverage enabled.
+Golf Training Facility Central New / replacing existing AA1 in this general location Arrowtown escarpment Limited potential glimpses from elevated viewpoints on the northern Arrowtown escarpment at most.
 Planting will provide screening of a building from the east.
 Very low - when viewed from the east, with other visual effects internalised to the site.
 HS6-8 Western, oriented towards McDonnell Road New Arrowtown escarpment Partially visible from Cotter Avenue/ Advance Terrace, at a distance of around 1km, with views towards these homesites from Arrowtown including the existing retirement village and the approved WBRAZ Lifestyle Precinct on the adjacent sites.
 Low at most - including through cutting building platforms into the slope, recessive colours and framing vegetation will visually integrate the buildings into the surrounding context.
-HS9-14 Southern New Hogan Gully/ Arrowtown-Lake Hayes Road Bendemeer escarpment Barely visible from public viewpoints in the Hogan Gully/ Arrowtown-Lake Hayes Road catchment due to their elevated nature where the intervening terrain curtails views from below, but there may be glimpsed views of the rooflines of some buildings above the screening landforms and vegetation.
-Elevated viewpoints along the Bendemeer escarpment would gain views into and Low for HS 9- 10.
-Low-moderate for HS11-14 from sections of Hogans Gully Road with partial views to the proposed buildings from viewpoints between the Arrowtown Lake Hayes Road intersection and the proposed turn-
+HS9-14, 16 Southern New Hogan Gully/ Arrowtown-Lake Hayes Road Bendemeer escarpment Barely visible from public viewpoints in the Hogan Gully/ Arrowtown-Lake Hayes Road catchment due to their elevated nature where the intervening terrain curtails views from Low for HS 9- 10.
+Low-moderate for HS11-14 and HS16 from sections of Hogans Gully Road with partial views to

-Activity Area Location Description of changes Visual catchment Visibility Visual effect across the site with HS 11-14 partially visible. off near HS 15, and ranging from very low to low-moderate from the residences at 58-110 Hogans Gully Road, depending on the orientation of their outlook and building location within the terrain/vegetation.
+Activity Area Location Description of changes Visual catchment Visibility Visual effect below, but there may be glimpsed views of the rooflines of some buildings above the screening landforms and vegetation.
+Elevated viewpoints along the Bendemeer escarpment would gain views into and across the site with HS 11-14 and HS16 partially visible. the proposed buildings from viewpoints between the Arrowtown Lake Hayes Road intersection and the proposed turnoff near HS 15, and ranging from very low to low-moderate from the residences at 58-110 Hogans Gully Road, depending on the orientation of their outlook and building location within the terrain/vegetation.
 HS15 Southern New Hogan Gully/ Arrowtown-Lake Hayes Road Bendemeer escarpment The rising terrain to the west of HS 15 partially curtails views from the road and the residence at 63 Hogans Gully Road.
 Some mid to long distance views (around 750m) can be gained from Arrowtown- Lake Hayes Road.
 Short-distance views from Hogans Gully Road (150-350m) would be mostly blocked by the existing and proposed (by the new LAMA) landform.
 Low

 The key conclusions from the visual effects assessment are that most Activity Area/HS changes will range from Very Low to Low.
-Only HS11-14 may have visual effects that reach the level of Low-Moderate due to partial views from Hogans Gully Road and from some elevated private viewpoints on the southern side of that road, however effects will be largely internalised to THRZ with only limited/partial visibility from outside.
+Only HS11-14 and HS16 may have visual effects that reach the level of Low-Moderate due to partial views from Hogans Gully Road and from some elevated private viewpoints on the southern side of that road, however effects will be largely internalised to THRZ with only limited/partial visibility from outside.